-- Offers associate of arts, associate of arts in teaching, and associate of applied science degrees; - 2.
+- 1. Offers associate of arts, associate of arts in teaching, and associate of applied science degrees: - 2.
 Offers transfer curricula in preparation for the baccalaureate degree; - 3.
-Offers career/vocational curricula leading to certificates and associated degrees; - Offers remedial and developmental courses and services, as well as adult basic education, to assist under prepared students to achieve competency in basic skills and thus gain access to college-level programs; - Supports excellence in instruction in all academic areas by the encouragement of faculty professional development for the improvement of teaching and learning through innovative teaching methodologies, research and public service; - Provides library and other instructional resources as integral parts of the educational process; - 7.
+Offers career/vocational curricula leading to certificates and associated degrees; - 4.
+Offers remedial and developmental courses and services, as well as adult basic education, to assist under prepared students to achieve competency in basic skills and thus gain access to college-level programs; - 5.
+Supports excellence in instruction in all academic areas by the encouragement of faculty professional development for the improvement of teaching and learning through innovative teaching methodologies, research and public service: - 6.
+Provides library and other instructional resources as integral parts of the educational - 7.
 Supports students in the learning process through counseling and academic advising;

-- Offers continuing-education, non-credit, courses and programs to meet the needs of business, industry, government, and the community-at-large, and to contribute to the economic development of its service region; - Provides varied cultural opportunities, recreational activities, and community services to enhance the quality of life in its service region; - Actively cooperates with school districts, vocational-technical schools, other colleges, and universities to promote a more productive educational environment within its service region; - 11.
+- 8. Offers continuing-education, non-credit, courses and programs to meet the needs of business, industry, government, and the community-at-large, and to contribute to the economic development of its service region: - Provides varied cultural opportunities, recreational activities, and community services to enhance the quality of life in its service region; - 10.
+Actively cooperates with school districts, vocational-technical schools, other colleges, and universities to promote a more productive educational environment within its service region; - 11.
 Encourages the innovative and effective use of technology to increase and enrich educational opportunities for students and the community.

-Wharton County Junior College is an institution that emphasizes personal attention to students, innovation and flexibility in its credit and non-credit offerings, and responsiveness to the diversity of communities it serves.
-The college is dedicated to providing an educational environment that recognizes individuality, stresses the importance of human relationships, and reflects the democratic values of our society.
+Wharton County Junior College is an institution that emphasizes personal attention to students, innovation and flexibility in its credit and noncredit offerings, and responsiveness to the diversity of communities it serves.
+The college is providing educational dedicated tο an environment that recognizes individuality, stresses the importance of human relationships, and reflects the democratic values of our society.

-Approved by the WCJC Board of Trustees September 20, 2005
+Approved by the WCJC Board of Trustees July 15, 2014